 Group of 5 people or more: 20 euros/each one.

 Special 10% discount until Tuesday 07/09 with the code “LANGUAGEEXCHANGE“.

 How can you book the trip?

-We prefer if you can reserve it online,.
-But if you can’t, please come to office 9:00 – 14:00 (Only with already email confirmation about time) or in one of our Language Exchange Meetings:
+We prefer if you can reserve it online, but if you can’t, please come to office 9:00 – 14:00 (Only with already email confirmation about time) or in Language Exchange meetings:

 Click here to see the photos of the last years:

 A long video from 2014